Agadez Region: History

 The region is a centre for palaeontology, with numerous dinosaur skeletons being found here, including the Ouranosaurus nigeriensis.
 Cave painting and the remains of ancient human settlements are also located here.
 Tuareg peoples began migrating to the region from the mid-8th century.
 From the mid-15th century to the early 20th, much of the region was under the control of the Sultanate of Agadez, except for a period when the area came under the rule of the Songhai Empire in the 1500s.

 The region suffered with the advent of French colonialism as power shifted away to the southwest; Tuareg disaffection with French rule resulted in the Kaocen revolt in 1916–17.
 This process continued following Niger's independence in 1960; local Tuareg saw little recompense from the uranium mining boom in Arlit in the 1970s, and Agadez Region was struck by repeated droughts and famines.
 Since then there have been two Tuareg rebellions: from 1990–95 and 2007–09.
 In recent years the region has also been affected by an insurgency in the Maghreb by Islamist groups.

 Geography

 The Agadez Region borders Algeria (Tamanrasset Province and Illizi Province) and Libya (Murzuq District) to the north, Chad (Tibesti Region) to the east, Diffa Region, Zinder Region, Tahoua Region and Maradi Region to the south, and Mali (Kidal Region) to the west.
 It is by far the largest region of the country, representing 52% of the total area of Niger.
 The region is dominated by the Sahara desert, and includes the vast Ténéré portion of that desert, as well as dune seas such as the Erg of Bilma.
 The Aïr Mountains, the tallest peaks in Niger, are also located here.
 The Djado Plateau is located in the far north.

 Settlements

-Agadez is the regional capital; other major settlements include Aderbissinat, Arlit, Assamakka, Bilma, Dirkou, Iferouane, In-Gall, Madama, Séguedine, Tchirozerine, Tegguiada In Tessoum and Timia.
+Agadez is the regional capital.
+Other major settlements include Aderbissinat, Arlit, Assamakka, Bilma, Dirkou, Iferouane, In-Gall, Madama, Séguédine, Tchirozerine, Tegguiada In Tessoum and Timia.

 Administrative subdivisions

-Agadez is subdivided into three departments and one commune.
+Agadez is subdivided into six departments: